Kipkorir2017/Hot-Pizza-inn/README.md

 # HOT-PIZZA INN

+This is Web Application where you can make  order Pizza ,it has a form where you can select type of pizza, size, crust and toppings
 ## By Benjamin Kipkorir
-This is Web Application where you can make  order Pizza ,it has a form, where you can select type of pizza, size, crust and toppings
+## description
+This is a web application,developed using HTML,CSS,JS,Bootstrap,Jquery, it gives a user  a form to fill in, so that he/she can make an order for a Pizza, they have different prices ranging from 600-1200, small to large. if a user need a delivery, he/she is suppose to fill the second form, providing Name, Location and Contact.

 ## SetUp/installation Requirement
 * Net
 * browser on your pc